 There are several resources available to members of the Independence Neighborhood Watch Program.
 To better serve you, the following information is here to help you discover the tools available to you.

 The police department offers many tools to help you in maintaining your Neighborhood Watch Program.
-Among the more popular are the monthly captain meeting, CrimeReports.com, Meet an Officer, guest speakers and this Web site.
+Among the more popular are the monthly captain meeting, CommunityCrimeMap.com, Meet an officer, guest speakers and this Web site.

 These meetings typically last about an hour.
 After each meeting there is an optional question and answer session in which you can receive clarification on a topic.

 The meetings are held at the Independence Police Department Headquarters.
 The meetings start promptly at 7 p.m.
 Any questions regarding these meetings can be addressed to Officer McLaughlin at (816) 325-7643.

 it is the belief of the Independence Police Department that community-based policing efforts start with police officers who are familiar with the communities in which they serve.
 To that end, by submitting a simple request, you can have your district officer respond to your block party, or block meeting, to open the communication pathway between the citizens and the police department.

 When scheduling an officer, keep in mind that they are subject to call.
 In the event of a mass number of calls, they may not be able to respond to your event.
 To help guarantee that an officer will respond, please try to meet the following criteria:

 To request an officer for your event, please contact email@example.com